 Any time you can work with an editor, you’re developing a skill that will well serve your writing.

 Plenty of print and online magazines still buy and publish short stories.
 A few examples:

 - Harper’s Magazine

 While, admittedly, this market calls for a more intellectual than mass market approach to writing, getting published in one is still a win.
 If you enjoy this genre and can compete here, Doc Hensley says you get more than just exposure through a byline; it also helps you establish a track record and might even get you discovered by a book publisher, as editors and agents scour such magazines looking for talent.

 Yes, some publishers still publish these.
 They might consist entirely of short stories from one author, or they might contain the work of several, but usually tied together by theme.

 Regardless which style you’re interested in, remember that while each story should fit the whole, it must also work on its own, complete and satisfying in itself.

 What’s Your Story?

-An estranged son visits his lonely mother before his planned suicide, unaware she is planning the same, and the encounter gives them both reasons to go on.
+An estranged son visits his lonely mother on Christmas Eve before his planned suicide, unaware she is planning the same, and the encounter gives them each reasons to go on.

-In the comments below, give me the one-sentence essence of your short story.
+In the comments below, write the one-sentence essence of your short story.